0xSP3C14LN1NJ4/upland-bot/README.md

 # Upland Bot
-An Upland bot sending an SMS when a cheap property is for sale at a low price
+An Upland bot sending an SMS when a cheap property is available for sale at a low price

 **NOTE: To use this bot, you must have a Twilio account as it is used to send SMS**